mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 ​The Larken font immediately seemed a good combination here, I remembered for if from the past work: it is a very special bohemian font, between modern and classic, elegant and crazy.
-Fits just perfectly.
 The brutal geometric shapes required some smaller details for balance, I found a package with interesting bug illustrations which I modified to make them symmetrical and complement the concept.
 This idea has quite versatile usage of course the illustration